 Back when things were normal (remember those days?) if you were feeling particularly stressed, you might grab cocktails with a friend, or dine solo at your favorite restaurant bar, or go see a movie at your neighborhood theater, or head to an extra-sweaty spin class.
-But since you can’t do any of those things right now, we decided to find you found you some at-home alternatives.
+But since you can’t do any of those things right now, we decided to find you some at-home alternatives.
 We combed through the Strategist archives for the most zen-leaning items and asked professional destressers (including a yoga teacher, cannabis entrepreneur, and natural healer) for what they suggest for instant relief in these trying times.

 While we’re talking anxiety-medication dupes, how about a lavender stick that Strategist contributor (and formerly sleep-deprived new mom) Sara Gaynes Levy dubbed “Ambien without the side effects”?
 You don’t even have to check with your doctor before combining the two.